YoshiDesign/Steganography/README.md

 The web interface only supports png.

-/tools/steganography.py can be run as is and supports png / jpg / jpeg.
+/tools/steganography.py can be run as is and supports png / jpg / jpeg while the web/app only supports .png

 ### Usage

 ~# python steganography.py [-h][-I][-d][-e] image